incomestore/WP-Pinterest-Widgets/pinterest-widgets/README.txt

 Add simple Pinterest widgets to your site in no time.
 Behavior and appearance taken from the [official Pinterest widget builder](http://business.pinterest.com/widget-builder/).

+Brought to you from the creators of the [Pinterest "Pin It" Button plugin](http://pinterestplugin.com/pin-it-button-pro/) ([Lite version](http://wordpress.org/plugins/pinterest-pin-it-button/) / [Pro version](http://pinterestplugin.com/pin-it-button-pro/)).

 Includes:

 * Follow button: Invite people to follow you on Pinterest from your site.